Using EvaluationsDataAdapter

 ) => void

 getDataSync - Synchronously get evaluation data for the given user.
-Called during initializeSync and/or updateUserSync.
-It is also called during async update operations before StatsigDataAdapter.getDataAsync is called.
+The client calls this during initializeSync and/or updateUserSync.
+It also calls this during async update operations before calling StatsigDataAdapter.getDataAsync.

 getDataSync: (user: StatsigUser) => DataAdapterResult | null;

 getDataAsync - Asynchronously get evaluation data for the given user.
-Called during initializeAsync and/or updateUserAsync.
+The client calls this during initializeAsync and/or updateUserAsync.

 getDataAsync: (